Vegetation & wildlife

 The vegetation growth in retention ponds varies greatly depending on the pond and the weather.
 Some ponds will show substantial vegetation growth early in the season, some show growth later in the season, and others show little to no growth at all.

-The City of Winnipeg uses various vegetation management programs to help maintain healthy levels of vegetation in each type of pond.
-Depending on the type and depth of the pond, we may use a harvester to remove the vegetation and/or apply herbicides approved by the Province of Manitoba.
+The City of Winnipeg regularly monitors its retention ponds for visual aesthetics and healthy levels of vegetation.
+Depending on the type and depth of the pond, we may use a harvester to remove the vegetation.

 A large paddlewheel-driven barge – a harvester – cuts and physically removes aquatic vegetation in traditional ponds.
 Since the harvester can only work in water deeper than two feet, it can't remove aquatic vegetation along the shoreline.